13 Best Strike Indicators of 2023: Tested and Honest Review

 Cons

-• Can be sticky on your hands and line
+• It can be sticky on your hands and lines.

-• Gets really hard so it can’t be used in the winter in very cold weather
+• Gets really hard in very cold weather.

 Round fly fishing Indicators

-Despite being the most popular strike indicators on the market and the ones that are most recommended by other websites, and also by stores, they are not the best strike indicator and I’m not a fan of any of the round single-color indicators.
+Despite being the most popular strike indicators on the market, and the ones that are most recommended by other websites, and also by stores, they are not the best, and I’m not a fan of any of the round single-color indicators.

-Round indicators can come in balloon-style filled with air or they can be made from cork or balsa wood.
+Round indicators can come in balloon-style filled with air or are made from cork or balsa wood.

 They do float high, they can cast pretty well, they are easy to put on and take off, they work well with split shot, and are decent if you are constantly adjusting, and they do detect a strike well, so why don’t I think they are the best indicator?